johannn05/micro-transformer/README.md

         # Convert back to PyTorch tensor
         return torch.tensor(output.data, device=q.device)
 ```
 The attention mechanism reduces computational complexity by projecting keys and values into a lower-dimensional space $d_c$ and queries into $d_{cr}$, while preserving representational power through specialized projection matrices ($W_{DKV}$, $W_{DQ}$, $W_{QR}$, $W_{KR}$).
 To encode positional information, it incorporates **Rotary Position Embeddings (RoPE)**, which rotate query and key vectors in complex space, enabling the model to capture relative positions and generalize effectively to sequences longer than those seen during training.
 The **core attention computations** include scaled dot-product attention, causal masking for decoder self-attention, and numerically stable softmax, all executed using MicroTensor operations with efficient conversion between PyTorch and MicroTensor formats.
-This design demonstrates how custom low-level kernels can be applied within a modern Transformer to achieve both efficiency and educational transparency.
+This approach shows how custom low-level kernels can be applied within a modern Transformer.

 ### Feed-Forward Network Enhancement